mautic/user-documentation/docs/channels/emails.rst

 Email delivery
 ##############

-Mautic delivers Emails using the method defined by the system administrator.
-If you are the system administrator for your Company, then you need to add the Email protocol for your Mautic instance to use.
-Mautic integrates with any Email service provider which offers SMTP mail servers.
-As Mautic uses the :xref:`Symfony Mailer` library since v5, it supports its core plugins.
-Transports for other email services might be found on Github or Packagist.
+As Mautic uses the :xref:`Symfony Mailer` library since v5, it supports all Symfony Mailer core plugins out of the box.
+Transports for other Email services might be found on GitHub or Packagist.

-SMTP Transport
+SMTP transport
 **************

-The SMTP transport is the default transport for Mautic.
+The SMTP transport is the default transport used for sending Emails with Mautic.
 It's configured in the Mautic configuration under the Email Settings tab.
 The configuration is the same as in the :xref:`Symfony Mailer` documentation.

-This is the example DSN mentioned in the :xref:`Symfony Mailer` documentation for SMTP:
+Mautic now uses a specific way of providing the connection details for Email transports to interpret, which is called a Data Source Name, or DSN.
+This is the example Data Source Name configuration mentioned in the :xref:`Symfony Mailer` documentation for SMTP:

 .. code-block:: shell